 I am excited to share with you the ASAP layers of our dashboard and how they look.

-So if you’re curious, be on a lookout for my next few posts.
+So if you’re curious, check out my next few posts: